Tambena Consulting

 “Why does my app keep crashing under traffic spikes?”

-“How do I reduce downtime without hiring a massive DevOps team?”
+“How can I cut downtime without employing a sizable DevOps team?”

 Ignoring reliability doesn’t just slow growth, it compounds problems: